opensearch-project/documentation-website/_benchmark/creating-custom-workloads.md

 Replace the following options in the preceding example with information specific to your existing cluster:

 - `--workload`: A custom name for your custom workload.
-- `--target-hosts:` A comma-separated list of host:port pairs for the cluster to extract data from.
+- `--target-hosts:` A comma-separated list of host:port pairs from which the cluster extracts data.
 - `--client-options`: The basic authentication client options that OpenSearch Benchmark uses to access the cluster.
 - `--indices`: One or more indexes inside your OpenSearch cluster that contain data.
-- `--output-path`: The directory where OpenSearch Benchmark creates the workload and its configuration files.
+- `--output-path`: The directory in which OpenSearch Benchmark creates the workload and its configuration files.

 The following example response creates a workload named `movies` from a cluster with an index named `movies-info`.
-The `movies-info` index contains over 2000 documents.
+The `movies-info` index contains over 2,000 documents.

 ```
    ____                  _____                      __       ____                  __                         __